-The Research Common is a place where faculty, staff, and students can get assistance with research and scholarly activities, including:
+The Research Common is an inclusive resource center supporting faculty, staff, and students with guidance, connections, and resources across various stages of their research and scholarly activities.

 The Teaching Professor is a monthly newsletter which provides ideas and insight to educators who are passionate about teaching.